edolfo/flask-template/README.md

 Boilerplate code that adds some structure to a Flask project.
 Uses Zurb's Foundation framework on the frontend and MongoDB for data persistence.

-controllers: Backend server logic
+* myApp/controllers: Backend server logic
-model: Stores
+* myApp/model: Database storage abstractions
+* myApp/templates: HTML files
+* myApp/static: Javascript and CSS files

 Installation
 ============